Beijing’s long arm reaches into small Swiss villages

 Asked why it passed on the demand from the Chinese Embassy, the cantonal government said all it had done was to share the position of the Federal Department of Foreign Affairs.
 Nine municipalities went ahead regardless and raised the Tibetan flag on March 10, while one desisted.

-“Small scandals shows patterns”
+'Small scandals shows patterns'

 Ralph Weber, a professor at the Europa Institute at Basel University, researches Chinese politics and documents this kind of Chinese intervention.
 His aim is to understand how authoritarian regimes try to influence democratic states.

-“These kinds of intervention by China happen constantly all over Europe,” he says.
-Most of the time it’s a question of “small scandals” that are often not even registered by the public.
-“Taken together, you start to recognise certain patterns.”
+“These kinds of intervention by China happen constantly all over Europe,” he says, noting that most of the time it’s a question of "small scandals" that are often not even registered by the public.

-These patterns can be traced back to the activities of the so-called United Front.
-The United Front is an organization inside the Chinese Communist Party that has gained considerable influence since President Xi Jinping took office eight years ago.
+These patterns can be traced back to the activities of the so-called United Front, Weber says.
+The United Front is an organisation inside the Chinese Communist Party that has gained considerable influence since President Xi Jinping took office eight years ago.
 One of its tasks is to manipulate foreign institutions to promote China’s interests abroad.

-President Xi declared officially in 2013 that China’s stories must be “well told.”
-Xi’s appeal targeted foreign countries, Weber said.
+President Xi declared officially in 2013 that China’s stories must be “well told".
+Xi’s appeal targeted foreign countries, Weber notes.
 “Under Xi, China has increased its influence abroad considerably.
 It’s about soft power, but also about what we in academia refer to as sharp power.”

 Tibetan flags

+“In Switzerland we underestimate the scope and depth of the United Front’s activities,” says the Basel-based researcher.
+In other countries, such as Australia, New Zealand or Czech Republic, there is a much more intensive and critical discussion about China’s influence, he says.

-Weber is not the only one to doubt whether federal politicians in Bern are up to speed on all of these activities.
-Fabian Molina, a Social Democrat member of parliament, put forward a motion urging the government to “develop a coherent foreign policy strategy for China.”
+Weber is not the only one who doubts federal politicians in Bern are up to speed on all of these activities.
+Fabian Molina, a member of parliament from the left-wing Social Democrat party, put forward a motion urging the government to “develop a coherent foreign policy strategy for China".
 He says it is the only way for Switzerland to protect its interests and values from Beijing.

 China 2020 strategy

 The government recommended taking up the motion and the lower house of parliament followed this recommendation, but the senate rejected it at the end of 2019.
-However, the Department of Foreign Affairs says that China is currently the subject of “in-depth analysis.”
+However, the Swiss Federal Department of Foreign Affairs says that China is currently the subject of “in-depth analysis".
 This is also one of the aims of the new Foreign Policy Strategy for 2020-2023.
-In the second half of the year, this work should be completed, the EDA reports.
+In the second half of the year, this work should be completed, the Foreign Affairs Ministry reports.

-The goal of the work is “more coherence between departments.”
-The government wants “to create clearly established decision-making mechanisms which are activated in cases of conflicting priorities.”
+The goal of the work is “more coherence between departments".
+The government wants “to create clearly established decision-making mechanisms which are activated in cases of conflicting priorities".

-Molina is happy “that now at last something is happening.”
+Molina is happy “that now at last something is happening".
 But he says the steps taken so far are inadequate because they only apply to national institutions.
 “It would make more sense to include all of Switzerland and provide orientation for cantons, towns and municipalities,” the lawmaker says.

-The latest example in Canton Vaud shows that it’s not enough for the departments in Bern to reach agreement among themselves, Molina says.
-“China will exploit Switzerland’s federal structure,” he says.
+The latest example in canton Vaud shows that it’s not enough for the departments in Bern to reach agreement among themselves, Molina says.

 Medical aid from China